 2. Nihilists vehemently seek to block subjects in falsification group 1. above from being afforded access to the scientific method or gaining attention in peer review.
 This is their number one priority, as demonstrated through deed, media, intimidation, propaganda and very infrequent but highly visible and controlled predictive studies.

 3. Nihilsm is forced on children, the media and post graduate candidates.
 It is mandatory as a belief before one can be published, accepted into academia, or regarded as a media science reporter or peer review expert.
 It is enforced by angry acolytes and intimidating celebrities with a media hammer.
+Journals will refuse to provide peer review for your paper; you will be mocked in media and raked over the coals by pseudo-intellectual priests in their channels of push propaganda.

-There you have it, all three characteristic traits of an oppressive religion.
 Very much in the precedent set by its forerunner, Abrahamism, the proponents of Nihilism saw the advantage in keeping control of those who are allowed admittance into science.
 Most universities at one time were sponsored financially, and controlled by major Western church denominations.
 Now these institutions are controlled by the new religion of Nihilism.
 A control which is so angry and oppressive, that if we ever do, or have ever to date, falsified their religion under tenet 1. above, we will never hear about it.

 At the least Christians will for the most part bear the ethical honesty to say “I am a Christian who practices Charity,” and not in actuality secretly teach Christianity, but only advertise themselves as social workers.
 For the most part this does not happen, except in countries where it is quasi-illegal to be a Christian.
 Yet Nihilists practice Nihilism, and habitually mis-identify themselves as atheists.
 This is why an Ethical Skeptic is very wary of those who profess to be atheists, yet surreptitiously act as Nihilists.
 If you cannot be honest with yourself, first, then in no way will you be honest with other people.
 And by Margold’s Law, the deception you employ to protect your religion in one discipline, you will employ in all disciplines.